nodejs/corepack/README.md

 ### Default Installs

-Corepack isn't intended to be installed manually.
-While it's certainly possible, we're working with the Node.js TSC to provide Corepack by default starting from Node.js 15, thus ensuring that all package managers can be used with little to no friction.
+Corepack is distributed by default with Node.js 16.9, but is opt-in for the time being.
+Run `corepack enable` to install the required shims.

 ### Manual Installs